segfaultxavi/catapult-server/docs/RUNNETWORKLIN.md

 Before transactions are permanently added to the blockchain the blocks need to be [finalized](https://docs.symbolplatform.com/concepts/block.html#finalization), a processing involving several nodes in the network voting whether they consider the block to be correct.

-Each node of the network can host zero or more voting accounts.
+Each node of the network can optionally host a voting account.
 In order to be an eligible voter an account must:

-1. Own at least ``minVoterBalance`` mosaics defined in ``config-network.properties``.
+1. Own at least ``minVoterBalance`` harvesting mosaics (``harvestingMosaicId``) defined in ``config-network.properties``.
+See [Configuring network properties](https://docs.symbolplatform.com/guides/network/configuring-network-properties).

 2. Announce a valid [VotingKeyLinkTransaction](https://docs.symbolplatform.com/serialization/coresystem.html#votingkeylinktransaction).